-I’m an optometrist and freelance writer.
+I am an optometrist and freelance writer in Huntsville, Alabama.
 I focus on medical journalism, narrative medicine, and creative nonfiction, especially untold and under-told stories.
 In 2008, I served a one-year stint as a community columnist at the Huntsville Times (Alabama).

-For 7 years (a very long blog life!), I wrote about “everything under the sun,” including religion, faith, Churches of Christ inside baseball, liturgy (and my growing love for it), history, sex (yes, I went there), politics, sports (lots of soccer, Duke basketball, Bama football), family, medicine, eye care, music, movies, and culture (especially the deep fried Southern variety).
+For 7 years (a very long blog life), I wrote about “everything under the sun,” including religion, faith, Churches of Christ inside baseball, liturgy (and my growing love for it and eventual confirmation in the Episcopal Church), history, sex (yes, I went there), politics, sports (lots of soccer, Duke basketball, and Bama football), family, medicine, eye care, music, movies, and culture (especially the deep fried, Southern variety).

 I stopped blogging at the end of 2012 because I felt like I had run out of things to say.
 That year, I wrote and published a a hidden story from the period of the U.S. civil rights movement that had sunk its teeth in me and would not let go until I finally told it.

-That story, I now see, is never going to leave me alone, so I might as well deal with it and tell some more.
+That story, I now see, is going to live forever and never leave me alone, so I might as well ride the ripples that continue to emanate from it.

 Ocular Fusion is reopened for business.